SchulzLab/SNEEP/docs/gettingStarted.rst

 - bedtools (v2.27.1)
 - openmp

-To build SNEEP, run the following commands:
+To build SNEEP, the following commands are used:

 .. code-block:: console